Unmanned surface vehicle: Further use in combat

-On 29 October 2022, during the Russian invasion of Ukraine, Ukrainian armed forces made a multi-USV attack on Russian naval vessels at the Sevastopol Naval Base.
+On 29 October 2022, during the Russo-Ukrainian war, Ukrainian armed forces made a multi-USV attack on Russian naval vessels at the Sevastopol Naval Base.
 According to the Russian Defense Ministry, seven USVs were involved in the attack with support of eight UAVs.
 Naval News reported that little damage had occurred to either of the two warships that were hit by the small USVs, a Russian frigate and a minesweeper.
 However, the military effect of the attack on the protected harbor of Sevastopol exceeded the direct damage because it led to the Russian Navy going into a protective mode, "essentially locking them in port. ...
 New defenses were quickly added, new procedures imposed and there was much less activity.
 Russia's most powerful warships in the war [were by mid-November] mostly tied up in port."
 The US Naval Institute reported that, by December 2022, the "Russian Navy now knows it is vulnerable in its main naval base, causing it to retreat further into its shell, increasing defenses and reducing activity outside."

 A second USV attack occurred in mid-November in Novorossiysk, also in the Black Sea but much further from Russian occupied territory than Sevastopol.

 By January 2023, SpaceX restricted the licensing of its Starlink satellite-internet communication technology to commercial use, excluding direct military use on weapon systems.
 The limitation restricted one use of the USV design used by Ukraine in late 2022.
 At the same time, Russia increased its capabilities in small explosive USVs which had been used to ram a Ukrainian bridge on 10 February 2023.
 By February, the new Russian capability with USVs, and the communication restrictions on the previous Ukrainian USVs, could affect the balance in the naval war.
 In the view of Naval News, "The Black Sea appears to be becoming more Russian friendly again."
 The potential for wider use of USVs to impact the outcome of the conflict is not settled, however, as both physical constraints on existing technology and emerging counter-USV capabilities may render these vessels vulnerable.

 On 4 August 2023, the Olenegorsky Gornyak, a Ropucha-class landing ship was seriously damaged in the Black Sea Novorossiysk naval base after it was struck by a Ukrainian Maritime Drone carrying 450 kilograms of TNT.
 It was pictured listing heavily to one side while being towed back to port.
 Some 100 service personnel were on board at the time.

+On 13 September 2023, an improved Kilo-class Russian submarine Rostov-na-Donu was "likely damaged beyond repair" by a combined missile and maritime drone attack, marking the first use of USVs against submarines, albeit the Russian submarine being in dry dock.

 On 1 February 2024, the Tarantul-III class missile corvette Ivanovets was sunk in the Donuzlav Bay after being attacked by Ukrainian USVs.

 On 14 February 2024, the Tsezar Kunikov, a Ropucha-class landing ship was sunk off Alupka by Ukrainian HUR MO Group 13 forces using MAGURA V5 USV.